moby/moby/docs/reference/builder.md

     ADD test relativeDir/          # adds "test" to `WORKDIR`/relativeDir/ ADD test /absoluteDir/         # adds "test" to /absoluteDir/

-All new files and directories are created with a UID and GID of 0.
+All new files and directories are created with the owner being the same user as specified by the `USER` directive.
+If the user has not been set the default is the same as `RUN`, the user with a UID and GID of 0.
+The only exception to this being the unpacking of archives, which retains the owners of the files in the archive.

 In the case where `<src>` is a remote file URL, the destination will have permissions of 600.
 If the remote file being retrieved has an HTTP